koldamartin/NLP-classification-homework/README.md

  - Train model: eg. `python train.py --training_params '{"""epochs""": 20}'`
  - Evaluate model: `python evaluate.py --model_path path/to/your/model.keras --dev_data path/to/your/dev_data.jsonl`
  - Classify text: `python classify.py --model_path path/to/your/model.keras --test_data path/to/your/test_data.jsonl`
- - check all possible parameters using --help
+ - all parameters are optional, as all of them are set by default